Velocity Summit – 2019

 This event is limited to 50 guests.
 If you would like to join us at the welcome reception, please confirm your attendance with Katherine Adams (firstname.lastname@example.org).

-Cocktail Reception and First-Hand Account of the 1990 Isabella Stewart Gardner Museum Heist
+Cocktail Reception and Detailed Account of the 1990 Isabella Stewart Gardner Museum Heist

 In 1990, the single largest unsolved art theft in the world took place at The Isabella Stewart Gardner Museum.
-Join us for a private, after-hours tour followed by a first-hand account of the heist from the museum’s Chief of Security, Anthony Amore, who was tied up during the theft.
+Join us for a private, after-hours tour followed by a detailed account of the heist from the museum’s Chief of Security, Anthony Amore, who has been investigating the heist for more than a decade.

 Anthony Amore, Chief of Security at the Isabella Stewart Gardner Museum